Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Revealing and correcting the mistake in

 When performing a Lie-group symmetry analysis on the governing equation $\mathsf{E}_1$ \eqref{180131:0807}, it provides us with two strong results: (i) The infinitesimal $\xi^3$ \eqref{180201:0924} is only a function of its defining vorticity variable: $\xi^3=\xi^3(\omega)$, and (ii) the infinitesimals $\eta^i$ \eqref{180201:1224} for the dependent variables can be~supplemented by a function $C$ \eqref{180201:0930}, depending also only on the vorticity variable: $C=C(\omega)$.
 [4] In particular, when augmenting the symmetry analysis by also including the remaining equations $\mathsf{E}_2$-$\mathsf{E}_5$, this twofold result from $\mathsf{E}_1$ is of global nature, meaning that $\xi^3$ and $C$ should and may not depend on the spatial variable $\vx$ for {\it all} $\omega\in\mathbb{R}$, including also the zero vorticity case $\omega=0$.

 In \cite{Grebenev17}, however, the following unexplained and misleading ansatz for $\xi^3$ is made (Eq.$\,$[38]):

 which obviously, as explained above, is not compatible with the symmetry result as stipulated by the governing equation $\mathsf{E}_1$ \eqref{180131:0807}.
 The argument in \cite{Grebenev17}, however, is that for the specific case $\omega=0$ this conflict is resolved.
-Although this argument itself is correct, since a zero infinitesimal $\xi^3=0$ is inherently independent of any variables whatsoever, they overlooked the fact that their {\it local} condition, which just only holds for the single value $\omega=0$, cannot be employed to transform the {\it non-local} constraint equation $\mathsf{E}_4$ \eqref{180201:1006}.\footnote[2]{The same mistake also has been made in Sec.$\,$3.3 in \cite{Grebenev17}, which, if corrected, invalidates their claim that the probability measure $\mu(t,\vx,\omega)=f_1(t,\vx,\omega)d\omega$ is local-conformally invariant.
-On the one side their mistake is that Eq.$\,$[38] for $\omega\neq 0$ {\it may not} be used to transform $\mu$ since it is inconsistent to the symmetry transform of the governing Eq.$\,$[6], and on the other side their mistake is that Eq.$\,$[38] for $\omega=0$ {\it cannot} be used to transform~$\mu$ since $\omega$ is then rigidly fixed and thus not variable anymore.} The reason is that~$\mathsf{E}_4$ is [4] a global relation that sums over {\it all} vorticity values $\omega\in\mathbb{R}$, and not only locally for $\omega=0$.
+Although this argument itself is correct, since a zero infinitesimal $\xi^3=0$ is inherently independent of any variables whatsoever, they overlooked the fact that their {\it local} condition, which just only holds for the single value $\omega=0$, cannot be employed to transform the normalization condition $\mathsf{E}_4$ \eqref{180201:1006}, which obviously constitutes a {\it non-local} constraint equation.\footnote{The same mistake also has been made in Sec.$\,$3.3 in \cite{Grebenev17}, which, if corrected, invalidates their claim that the probability measure $\mu(t,\vx,\omega)=f_1(t,\vx,\omega)d\omega$ is local-conformally invariant.
+On the one side their mistake is that Eq.$\,$[38] for $\omega\neq 0$ {\it may not} be used to transform $\mu$ since it is inconsistent to the symmetry transform of the governing Eq.$\,$[6], and on the other side their mistake is that Eq.$\,$[38] for $\omega=0$ {\it cannot} be used to transform~$\mu$ since $\omega$ is then rigidly fixed and thus not variable anymore.} The reason is that $\mathsf{E}_4$ is a global relation that sums over {\it all} vorticity values $\omega\in\mathbb{R}$, and not only locally for $\omega=0$.
 To~therefore correctly transform this global constraint $\mathsf{E}_4$

 where $\omega$ needs to be varied by $d\omega$ over the whole (infinite) integration range, one has to use a transformation rule for $\omega$ that is globally valid for all values, and not only for the fixed value~$\omega=0$.
-Hence, to invariantly transform \eqref{180201:2145} in line with~$\mathsf{E}_1$, the transformation rule \eqref{180201:2127} is not the correct choice, since it is only valid for $\omega=0$ and thus not being variable --- as~already [4] said, for $\omega\neq 0$ the rule \eqref{180201:2127} has to be discarded, simply because it breaks the symmetry condition $\xi^3_1=\xi^3_2=0$, that means the condition $\xi^3=\xi^3(\omega)$ for~$\mathsf{E}_1$ to be invariant.
+Hence, to invariantly transform \eqref{180201:2145} in line with~$\mathsf{E}_1$, the transformation rule~\eqref{180201:2127} is not the correct choice, since it is only valid for $\omega=0$ and thus, as a fixed single value, cannot be varied in $\omega$, while for $\omega\neq 0$, as already said, rule \eqref{180201:2127} has to be discarded, simply because it is incompatible to the existing constraint $\xi^3_1=\xi^3_2=0$, that means incompatible to the general result $\xi^3=\xi^3(\omega)$ for~$\mathsf{E}_1$ to be invariant.